uy-seng/cs4347-group-project/README.md

 Replace /path/to/your/project with the absolute path to your project directory containing create.sql, load.sql, and the data folder.
 Also, replace yourpassword with your chosen MySQL root password.

-docker run --name test-mysql -v /path/to/your/project:/var/www/html -e MYSQL_ROOT_PASSWORD=yourpassword -d mysql:latest
+docker run --name test-mysql -v /path/to/your/project:/var/www/html -e MYSQL_ROOT_PASSWORD=yourpassword -p 5432:5432 -d mysql:latest

 ### 3. Enter the Container Shell